-Last day for term schedule changes: August 31st.
-Check date on Academic Calendar.

-Deadline to file for graduation: October 2nd.
-Check date on Academic Calendar.
-Last Day to drop with a grade of "W:" October 30th.
-Check date on Academic Calendar.
+Last day for term schedule changes: August 29 Check the Academic Calendar.
+Deadline to file for graduation: December graduates September 23 / May graduates October 4th..
+Check the date on the Academic Calendar.
+Last Day to drop with a grade of "W:" October 9th.
+Check the date on the Academic Calendar.